CENTRAL CHINA’S MEGACITY EXPECTING THE BIG BANG

-How will Wuhan react to a whole lot of other boomtowns that sprang up in the interior?
-Wuhan has been a well-developed city for a long time, it grew healthily when Shanghai had its heyday, and also when Chongqing outpaced it, Wuhan continued to move up the ladder.
+Now there are several other cities in the interior which deserve being dubbed boomtowns while Wuhan has already been a well-developed city for a long time.
+It grew healthily when Shanghai had its heyday, and also when Chongqing outpaced it, Wuhan continued to move up the ladder.
 Within central China, a region that now shows staggering growth rates, Wuhan’s prime position is not really endangered, as it clearly is the biggest metropolis of the region and a leader in many respects.
 A closer interconnection and regional competition will encourage modernization and development within Hubei province.
 By this process, the full significance of Wuhan’s location within the whole of China will ultimately surface and contribute to an upgrade in attractiveness for specific government support as well as for national and invernational investors.

-Being the only megacity in central China, Wuhan has only one crucial option: Connect and compete.
-Sitting in a unique geographical position and being already connected to the core engines of growth in China, one of the things that may trigger more rapid economic development in Wuhan is intraregional competition and – at a smaller geographical scale – intraregional cooperation.
+Being the only megacity in central China, sitting in a unique geographical position and already connected to the core engines of growth in China, one of the things that may trigger more rapid economic development in Wuhan is intraregional competition and – at a smaller geographical scale – intraregional cooperation.
 The genesis of other, smaller boomtowns within central China, and the creation of a bigger metropolitan area around Wuhan could be valuable ingredients.
 As it is a main concern of the central government to initiate high growth rates and sustainable modernization in different cities in China’s interior, it may be desired that other towns in the region outperform Wuhan for some time in order to improve their competitive standing.
 But once Wuhan will be connected to Chongqing and Shanghai by faster train service, and complemented by more favorable preferential policies and better infrastructure (e.g. a more dense metro line network), things are looking especially well that Wuhan will develop into an indispensable strategic economic base.